 Who is behind the de-influencing trend?

 "I’m going to be de-influencing you from buying a lot of products," said TikToker @kayli.boyle in a TikTok video with 369.7k views.
 "Coming from someone who has bought literally hundreds of products from YouTube and TikTok, and so many viral ones aren’t even good."
 Kayli pinpoints Supergoop!
-Unseen Sunscreen, Laneige Lip Sleeping Mask, and "pretty much anything by Olaplex" among other brands and products considered TikTok viral.
-This wave of backlash has prompted those who buy beauty products and even influencers themselves to post videos that aim to check the hype around certain beauty products.
+Unseen Sunscreen, Laneige Lip Sleeping Mask and "pretty much anything by Olaplex" among other brands and products you may have seen people speaking highly of on TikTok.
+This wave of backlash has prompted beauty lovers and even influencers themselves to post videos which aim to debunk the hype around certain beauty products.

-De-influencing is not about negativity clickbait.
+De-influencing is not a case of being negative about beauty brands for the sake of it.
 Albus says that the trend for de-influencing is actually making social media platforms a better, more trustworthy place.
-She believes that viewers now value authenticity over aspiration and cites the backlash towards the recent Tarte press trip, where the beauty brand flew a group of influencers out to Dubai.
-TikTok users speculated that the trip could have cost hundreds of thousands per person.
+She believes that viewers now value authenticity over aspiration and cites the backlash towards the recent Tarte makeup trip, where the beauty brand flew a group of influencers out to Dubai.
+TikTok users speculated that the trip could have cost hundreds of thousands of pounds per person.
 Not only did TikTokers feel the trip was tone deaf, particularly in a cost of living crisis, but there was further backlash when commenters under a viral video unpacking the trip alleged that the influencers involved didn’t even use Tarte products.